josephxia8/GraphicsProject4/src/README.txt

-Assignment 4 (Progress Check)
+Assignment 4
 Amber Smith (as75287) and Joseph Xia (jx2598)

-See ProgressReport.txt for our progress.
+We used a Windows computer to run this.